Delphi in Swiss Companies: Implementation, Maintenance, and Modernization

 3) Modernization or migration, but step-by-step

-Suitable when new integrations, data flows, or requirements increase to the point where you can barely keep up reliably with your current system.
+Suitable when new integrations, data flows, or requirements increase to the point where you can barely move forward reliably with your current system.

 What you get